aakianiaa-a11y/Buffon-s-needle_problem/README.md

 In essence, Buffon's needle is not merely an antique puzzle; it is a historical seed from which modern stochastic simulation has grown.

----

-Let me know if you need a shorter version or a different tone — I’m happy to adapt.